Skip to content

 8. Environmental Friendliness: Made from natural materials and often recyclable, porcelain is an eco-friendly choice.

-How Porcelain Slabs is Produced
+How Porcelain Slabs are Produced

 Porcelain countertops are manufactured using a combination of natural materials and advanced technology.
 The production process involves several steps: